RausellLab/NCBoost-2/README.md

 ## NCBoost training
 NCBoost framework can be trained using the ncboost_train.ipynb script.
 It loads and annotate a set of pathogenic variants and the corresponding set of region-matched random common variants, train the 10 models and produce the corresponding feature importance plot, as well as ROC and PR curves.
 The trained models are saved and can be used for later scoring.

 The annotation requires to download the full set of features used by NCBoost (XXXGo).
-For convenience, we also provide the set of pathogenic and common variants already annotated with NCBoost features.
+For convenience, we also provide the set of pathogenic and common variants already annotated with NCBoost features, so that re-training does not force one to download the feature file.

 ## NCBoost scoring
 NCBoost framework can be applied to score any variant using the ncboost_score.ipynb script.
 It will apply the trained framework used to generate the resutls in [NCBoost v2 paper].